slpdex/slpdex/README.md

 ## SVG Sprite

 Run `npm run svg` to compile SVGs into a SVG sprite.
-The sprite content currently needs to be copy & pasted into svgs.component.

 <br>